When it comes to having a baby, there are no silly questions!

 A Family Visitor has experience and training to support parents with young children.
 Family Visitors share parenting ideas and show you games and activities to help children grow and develop.
 A Family Visitor shares information about community supports and how to provide a safe, secure and loving home environment for your children.

-What information will the Public Health Nurse and/or Family Visitor provide?
+What information will the Public Health Nurse and Family Visitor provide?

 When you are pregnant, you will learn about: